 In real markets, the transactions show very clear long-scale patterns (corresponding to times when the markets open in Tokyo, London, and New York) and show clustered and sparse regions at short time scales.

-This is cannot be described by the simple Poisson process we have here.
+This cannot be described by the simple Poisson process we have here.

-However, I think the fact that we have such a simple model, essentially two independent random walks, that can reproduce some non-trivial behavior similar to that of real markets is quite remarkable.
+However, I think the fact that we have such a simple model, essentially a 2D random walk, that can reproduce some non-trivial behavior similar to that of real markets is quite remarkable.

 In fact, we can easily improve the model to fix the short-comings you have pointed out.